 Practice your craft and be consistent with it.
 Many times people give up too easily on their dreams and goals, but what people don't realize very often is that those who invest in the time to hone in on their skills and consistently push themselves to be better at it are the ones who find success at the end.
 Everyone has a unique story to tell.
 Ask yourself what you can offer to this world in your unique perspective and once you know what that is, keep feeding yourself with inspiration and try new things to see how your brand will stretch and grow.
 Everyone has "potential."
 You can be sitting doing nothing and still have "potential."
 Move your potential forward and work hard to get to where you'd like to go next!

-Special thanks to Laura for answering these questions and partnering with us to use the Mini Market Bag release day to benefit Olive Crest — coming April 21!
+Special thanks to Laura for answering these questions and partnering with us to release the Mini Market Bag!
 Check out the entire Apolis + Laura Iz Collection here.

 About Laura: She was born in Tokyo to a Korean mother and a Chinese-Japanese father.
 At the age of three, Laura moved to Southern California, where she now resides with her husband and two daughters, Joey and Casey.
 She worked as a lifestyle/wedding photographer for nearly a decade, and originally started blogging in October 2016 after receiving a positive reaction to her Instagram posts of her daughter Joey dressed as pop culture icons while she napped.